yyyzzzhao/yaozhao.github.io/_pages/cv.md

 Medical image classification and generation.

 * Programming
-  * Highly Proficient in Tensorflow and PyTorch
+  * Proficient in Tensorflow and PyTorch
-  * Highly Proficient in python and Matlab
+  * Proficient in python and Matlab
   * Familiar with C++
   * Proficient with Windows operating systems
   * Familiar Unbuntu operating systems